HentaiConnoisseur/RailMob/Attributes.md

 * The z radius of the produced fire
 #### SpawnChance (*)
 * Input Type: double
 * Each produced fire block will check this chance, and if it passes, the fire will spawn, else nothing will happen.
 This allows for a more random fire pattern.
+0 = 0% and 1 = 100%
 # Generic'X'Attribute